What Is MPPT

 All PV solar modules are rated in Watts.
 This identifies the potential power that a PV module can produce.
 This power is the amount of work that the module can do when it is illuminated with sunlight.
 Multiply the operating voltage (Vmp) by the operating current (Imp) listed on the label and you will have the Wattage of the module.
 Voc and Isc refer to other measurements and are not used in calculating power.

-For example, take 100 Watt solar module is rated at 5.5 amps at 18 volt V.
+Watt solar module is rated at 5.5 amps at 18 volt V.

 power of panel: 18 X 5.5 = 100 Watts.